 There will be numerous opportunities for community and stakeholder input as part of the RetoolCOS project.
 An overview of these opportunities is provided in the Public Participation Plan.
 A comprehensive list of meeting dates and times is provided in the RetoolCOS Schedule.
 Information about upcoming public meetings and events will be added below as it becomes available.

-This is an ongoing process with completion tentatively anticipated at the beginning of 2022.
+The RetoolCOS project is an ongoing process with completion tentatively anticipated for Spring of 2022.
 As we continue to work through revisions and redrafting, the public will have additional opportunities to provide comment on proposed language.
 Although comment deadlines are established with each Module release, comments can be sent to RetoolCOS@coloradosprings.gov at any time through the life of the project.

 - Module 1 public open house presentation

 - RetoolCOS Fast Facts